ElsaBonde/murderMystery/README.md

 - **checkForPhone()**\
   _Through an else if statement, finds out whether the user is in the bedroom and has the phone in his inventory or not.
 If the user has the phone, a message is displayed that the police are being called, if not, the message instead reads that the player should pick up the phone that is on the porch._

-- **checkInventoryForWinLose(leftButton, rightButton)**\
+**getIntoBedroom(scene)**\
+_Checks if the user is in the kitchen and does not have the key in his/hers inventory.
+If this is true, a message is displayed to the user that he/she needs the key to proceed.
+If the user has the key and is in the kitchen, he/she can continue without a message._

+**removeKeys()**\
+_Searches for the 'keys' in the 'inventory' array and removes them if found_

+**checkForPhone()**\
+_Through an else if statement, finds out whether the user is in the bedroom and has the phone in his inventory or not.
+If the user has the phone, a message is displayed that the police are being called, if not, the message instead reads that the player should pick up the phone that is on the porch._

+**checkInventoryForWinLose()**\
   _Finds out if the user is in the lit bathroom (end scene).
 If the user is, the function checks if there is a gun and bullets in the inventory.
+If there is function winGame is called.
+If not, function loseGame is called._

+**winGame()**\
+_A gunshot sound is played, and message telling the player he/she has won by shooting the killer is displayed + "play again" button is showed_

+**loseGame()**\
-If there is, a gunshot sound is played and a message that the player has won by shooting the killer is displayed.
-If not, a message is displayed instead stating that the user has lost and died and gone to heaven while playing a failure sound._
+_A message is displayed stating that the user has lost and died and gone to heaven while playing a failure sound + "play again" button._

+**checkAsset(sceneAsset, inventory, imageElement, buttonElement)**\
+_Checks the presence of a scene asset in the inventory and updates the image and button visibility accordingly._

+**handleButtonClick(sceneAsset, inventory, buttonElement, pickupSound)**\
+_Handles button presses to add assets to the inventory and update the interface._

-- **collectJoinAndDisplayAssets(addAssetButton, addAssetButton2, assetImage, asset2Image, inventoryFooter, scene)**\
+**manageSceneAssetsAndButtons(addAssetButton, addAssetButton2, assetImage, asset2Image,scene)**\
-  _In this function there is a condition that checks if asset and asset2 exist on the object in the scene, if it does it is rendered, if not it is hidden._\
-  _Also checks if users have already added it to inventory, if they have then the item is hidden._\
-  _Also gives asset and asset2 click event which causes them to be added to inventory and emit sound when the player picks them up._
+_Manages scene assets and their associated buttons, controlling their visibility and interactions._

+**renderInventory()**\
+_Renders the inventory in the HTML footer section by populating it with images of collected assets._

 - **loseAndWin()**\
   _Checks if the user is on stage 6, which means it ran away from the killer.
 If the player is there, "bad boys" is played and a message saying that you neither won nor lost is displayed._